Photography by Supreme Optics Photography

 August 24, 2019

-Although my past is null and void, the idea is I cannot prove any of it makes my progress come to life every morning.
-However, my battle is in the emotions which I cannot control.
-When it comes down to writing I fight the ever emerging emotions pulling me back to my past.
+My daily battles were in the emotions I can’t control.
+Although my past is null and void, I couldn’t prove any of it allows my progress to come to life each morning.
+When it came down to writing, I fought the ever emerging emotions that pulled me back into my past.

-As a full-time writer it hinders my tasks.
-The emotions which proceed a thought are the correlating ques driving resistance.
-It got really bad in June — defeat in terms of I couldn’t get my book done.
+As a full-time writer it hindered my tasks.
+The emotions which proceeded a thought were the correlating ques driving resistance.
+It got really bad in June—I mean, defeated, in terms of I couldn’t get my book done.
 Like the amateur I predicted to be, I ran out of money.
 Talk about a new train of anxiety, I was on track to failure.

-I saw the pictures of a failing writer, an ignorant daring dreamer, no regrets, however, the sucker in me questioned the aviator’s decision.
+Envisioning the life of a failing writer, and an ignorant daring dreamer, the sucker in me questioned the aviator’s decision.
+Remember self-compassion?

-I had to beat up the sucker.
-Through self-compassion I politely informed him I’m new at this.
-And now have a better lesson to teach those coming up after me.
-This is hard work; a new challenge daily, a different sacrifice, and the familiar feeling of hurt creates an unrealistic photo of my future.
+So, I had to beat up that sucker, and politely inform him I’m new at this.
+Because now, I have a better lesson to teach those who’re coming up after me.
+This is hard work, duh….
+But still I was with a new challenge daily, a different sacrifice, and a familiar feeling of hurt.
+It created an unrealistic photo of my future.

-I refused to let that photo turn into a motion picture; you know, the one where I fail and loose everything because I wasn’t strategic enough about my honestprenuer goals.
+After the sucker gave in, I refused to let that photo turn into a motion picture; you know, the one where I fail and lose everything because I wasn’t strategic enough about my honestprenuerial goals?

-I wake up dreading the day, with dreams fading away.
-I’m not depressed, but my drive is in fighting new pains.
-The new pains are the fears my emotions recreate — meanwhile I’m creating a new path to succeed daily.
-As long as I’m not doing something useful, my old pains come back to remind me, hindering self to move on.
+Anyways, it had me waking up dreading the day, thinking dreams were fading away.
+Maybe I was depressed, but I found that my drive is in fighting new pains.
+These new pains became the fears my emotions recreated—in that I’m creating a new path to trail-blaze on the go.

-What we see is recreated every morning.
-Through the pains of yesterday, yesteryear, and others instilling fear, we must move forward dusting our shoulders off.
-It’s a rock bottom game that I hate.
-And the love is in creating the new.
+What we see is recreated each morning.
+Through the pains of yesterday, yesteryear, and others instilling fear, we move forward dusting off our shoulders.
+It’s a rock bottom game that I hate loving.
+The love, however, is in creating the new and now.

-If your job was to wake up every morning and recreate the dream you feel you owe yourself, avoid looking outside of you.
-Looking to others prolongs the dream’s end goal.
-Look within and your dream will awake you.
+If your job was to wake up every morning and recreate the dream you feel you owe yourself, I suggest you avoid looking outside of yourself.
+Looking to others prolongs the dream’s purpose.
+Deep within you is your dream, and it will awaken you.
 Soon you’ll see it living outside of you.